mauritssilvis/darts/cli/java/README.md

 |       |  4 / D2 | 2 |
 ```

+Now, single final scores are also accepted, and a finish of 1 is possible.

+To allow for master (double or triple) checkouts, use a command like:

 ```shell
 darts checkouts -j master 20 21
 ```

+In this case, the number of darts that is required to reach 21 reduces to one:

 ```markdown
 | Score |   1 | # |